bashenk/WaniKaniOpenFrameworkTurboEvents/README.md

         // Run the callback on the dashboard and on individual radical, kanji, or vocab pages.
         urls: [wkof.turbo.common.locations.dashboard, wkof.turbo.common.locations.items_pages]
     };
-    // Run the callback on the "turbo:before-render" event const onBeforeRender = wkof.turbo.on.event.before_render(myFunction, options1);
+    // Run the callback on the "turbo:before-render" event. wkof.turbo.on.event.before_render(myFunction, options1);

-    // Run the callback on initial page load, turbo:before-render, and turbo:before-frame-render
+    // Run the callback on initial page load, turbo:before-render, and turbo:before-frame-render.
     // See the special case note about "load" in the preceding section. let eventList = ['load', wkof.turbo.events.before_render, wkof.turbo.events.before_frame_render];
     const options2 = {